kaoudis/vulnparty-js/doc/vulns.md

 ### GET /library/books/:bookFileName
 This API endpoint demonstrates LFI.

-As with several of the other endpoints, the attacker can manipulate the response messages to figure out what is happening.
+As with several of the other endpoints, you might notice from the source code that the attacker can manipulate the overly verbose response messages, which differ by execution path taken when handling the client request, to figure out what is happening.

 #### References
 - https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-32409